apache/spark/docs/sql-ref-ansi-compliance.md

 - Derive the operand types for operators such as arithmetic operations or comparisons.
 - Derive the result type for expressions such as the case expression.
 - Derive the element, key, or value types for array and map constructors.
 Special rules are applied if the least common type resolves to FLOAT.
-If any of the types is INT, BIGINT, or DECIMAL the least common type is pushed to DOUBLE to avoid potential loss of digits.
+With float type values, if any of the types is INT, BIGINT, or DECIMAL the least common type is pushed to DOUBLE to avoid potential loss of digits.

 ```sql
 -- The coalesce function accepts any set of argument types as long as they share a least common type.